At TFX we've been doing taxes for U.S. expats for over 25 years

 TFX helps Non-US aliens or Green Card holders file returns

 Any U.S. person who already is, or is considering working as a contractor outside of the U.S.

-Civilian contractors with compensation reported on Form 1099-Misc (independent contractors) are also obligated to file state return, even if home of record is not shown on Form 1099-Misc.
+Civilian contractors with compensation reported on Form 1099-Misc (independent contractors) are also obligated to file a state return, even if the home of record is not shown on Form 1099-Misc.
 Most often this is the state where their family (spouse and children) remained.
-If single, they file state return with the state where they lived and filed prior to working overseas.
+If single, they file a state return with the state where they lived and filed prior to working overseas.

-You may be able to use partial foreign earned income exclusion if you had 12 consecutive months overlapping two years where you met the 330 days abroad requirement for the Physical Presence test.
-If consecutive 12 months period cannot be established then you will not be able to use the Foreign Earned Income exclusion.
+You may be able to use partial Foreign Earned Income Exclusion if you had 12 consecutive months overlapping two years where you met the 330 days abroad requirement for the Physical Presence Test.
+If a consecutive 12-month period cannot be established then you will not be able to use the Foreign Earned Income Exclusion.
 Months spent in the U.S. on job-related training cannot be included in the selected 12 months period.

 You have the right to file jointly (MFJ) or separately (MFS).
-Even if you file separately (MFS) hoping to utilize the Earned income Credit (EIC), this will not work because the MFS status does not allow use of the Earned Income Credit.
+Even if you file separately (MFS) hoping to utilize the Earned Income Credit (EIC), this will not work because the MFS status does not allow the use of the Earned Income Credit.
 Your spouse cannot use the Head of Household status as long as you are officially married and not legally separated.
 Moreover, if your spouse lives in a community property state like California, half of your income will be counted as her income.
 For the majority of taxpayers, the overall family economic benefit will be higher if they file jointly.

 The minimum time requirement can be waived if you must leave a foreign country because of war, civil unrest, or similar adverse conditions in that country.
 You must be able to show that you reasonably could have expected to meet the minimum time requirements if not for the adverse conditions.
-Unfortunately any other unexpected events including family or health related issues do not qualify for the time requirement waiver.
+Unfortunately, any other unexpected events including family or health-related issues do not qualify for the time requirement waiver.